 Kimo recalls playing his father's ukulele and guitar at a young age.
 Later he received guitar lessons at his uncle's music store, jazz at a local community college, and cultural anthropology and ethnomusicology with Dr. Don Brenneis at Pitzer College in Claremont, CA. Kimo traveled through N. India with Dr. Rees Flora of Monash University, Australia assisting with the recording of nomadic musicians.
 Kimo also studied abroad in Nepal through Pitzer's Nepal program.
 While there he studied classical Indian vocals and sitar in Kathmandu, Nepal with Sri Ram Achriya.

-For several years Kimo and a Hawaiian team from the Big Island interfaced with Maori elders in New Zealand sharing their faith, culture and music on their beautiful maraes.
-This rich polynesian exchange inspired Kimo to adopt the Maori term Ranga Pae which means encircling the earth.
-With the blessing from a Maori elder Kimo received permission to use this name for their new band.
+For several years, Kimo and a Hawaiian team from the Big Island interfaced with Maori elders in New Zealand sharing their faith, culture and music on their beautiful maraes.
+This rich polynesian exchange later inspired Kimo to adopt a Maori word for the new band he formed with his wife Jody in 1995.
+With the blessing from a Maori elder, they received permission to use the name Ranga Pae (which means encircling the earth) for their world fusion band.

-In 1995 Kimo and his wife Jody formed the world fusion group Ranga Pae in Kailua-Kona, Hawaii and began a whole new musical journey.
-Combining many exotic instruments they blended musical genres and world traditions.
+This began a whole new musical journey, blending musical genres with world traditions and instruments.
 In 1997 they recorded, produced and released Like Rain which included a total of 24 instruments from around the world.

-In 2004 they released their Full Circle album that feature the koto, bamboo flutes, slack key guitar as well as some surprising covers.
+In 2004 they released their Full Circle album featuring the koto, bamboo flutes, slack key guitar, as well as some surprising covers.